luca-ant/WhatsSee/README.md

 ## Result
-A pre-trained model can be found on [releases page](https://github.com/luca-ant/WhatsSee/releases/latest) The neural network was trained on training images of **Flickr dataset** [link](https://github.com/luca-ant/WhatsSee_dataset) and it achieved the following BLEU scores on test images:
+A pre-trained model can be found on [releases page](https://github.com/luca-ant/WhatsSee/releases/latest) The neural network was trained on training images of **Flickr dataset** [here](https://github.com/luca-ant/WhatsSee_dataset) and it achieved the following *BLEU scores* on test images:

 * **BLEU-1: 49.3%**
 * **BLEU-2: 30.5%**